WRITER / ACTOR

 Jan Oxenberg is an independent filmmaker turned television writer.
 Her film Thank You and Good Night screened at the Sundance film festival and was released theatrically in 1992.
 She went on to be a writer/producer on TV series including Parenthood, Pretty Little Liars, Cold Case, and many more.
 On the ABC series Nothing Sacred, Oxenberg wrote the first prime time episode on which a main character had an abortion since Maude and on Relativity, she wrote the first network series lesbian kiss!
 She won Planned Parenthood’s Margaret Sanger Award for an episode of Cold Case featuring a woman associated with the “underground railroad” Jane, an organization which helped women get safe abortions.
 Oxenberg is currently developing her own TV series, Jerry’s World and serves on the Board of Directors of the Writer’s Guild Foundation.

-Melinda White is the West Region Area President for Frontier Communications.
-She's been honored by The NY Chapter of NOW as a "Woman of Power and Influence” (2012), by Fierce Telecom as a “Woman in Wireline to Watch" (2014) and has been recognized as a Portland “Orchid Influential Woman Leader" (2015).
+Melinda White is the Chief Executive Officer of Black Walnut Ventures.
+She’s been honored by The NY Chapter of NOW as a “Woman of Power and Influence” (2012), by Fierce Telecom as a “Woman in Wireline to Watch” (2014) and has been recognized as a Portland “Orchid Influential Woman Leader” (2015).

 WRITER / FILMMAKER